 Then there’s the problem

-What if you have a great idea, but you don’t know how to execute it?
+What if you can’t think of anything… or what if you have a great idea, but you don’t know how to execute it?
 What if you don’t know where to start?
 It can be incredibly frustrating and make you just decide you aren’t creative or that you can’t make anything.

 This is the challenge I have with my youngest.
-He has ideas, but sometimes can’t find the best way to make it.
+He has ideas, but is afraid he isn’t good enough or not talented enough to execute his ideas.
 I want to give him a chance to gain more experience, learn new skills and break down the problem solving process himself.

 We need input